XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 make image-app
 ```

-#### Create the docker image for testing

-(HERE, TODO)

 ## Data Source

 After setting up environment variables and docker images, the first step is to get the data.

 The dataset used for this app comes from Kaggle.
-To download the data, users can go to this [**Animal Crossing dataset website**](https://www.kaggle.com/datasets/jessicali9530/animal-crossing-new-horizons-nookplaza-dataset) and click the Download button at the top of the page.
+To download the data, users can go to this [**Animal Crossing dataset website**](https://www.kaggle.com/datasets/jessicali9530/animal-crossing-new-horizons-nookplaza-dataset) and click the download button at the top of the page.
 Note that users will need to register a Kaggle account in order to download dataset if user do not have one.
 Because the dataset is relatively small, a copy was saved in `data/external/villagers.csv`.
 Another copy is uploaded to S3.
 The following command will upload the data form `data/external/villagers.csv` (or any local location) to the user's S3 bucket.

 ```bash
 make upload-to-S3